Interfaces and Quantum Algebras, I: Stable Envelopes: Vacua and Q-cohomology

 As already mentioned earlier, the $\cQ$ supercharge, when acting on various fields, squares to the anti-holomorphic covariant derivative along $\bE_\tau$:

-Thus $\cQ$-cohomology should be understood in the equivariant sense, meaning taking the $\cQ$-cohomology on the space of covariantly, with respect to both global and local symmetries, holomorphic states\footnote{Physically, setting ${\cZ}$ to zero is due to the BPS inequality, since the eigenvalues of $H$ are bounded below by some multiple of the norm $\Vert {\cZ} \Vert$.}.
-We may turn on a background flavor connection $A^{\rm f}$ along the elliptic curve $\bE_\tau$ valued in the maximal torus of the flavor group.
+Thus $\cQ$-cohomology should be understood in the equivariant sense, meaning taking the $\cQ$-cohomology on the space of states, covariantly holomorphic with respect to both global and local symmetries\footnote{Physically, setting ${\cZ}$ to zero is forced on us by the BPS inequality, since the eigenvalues of $H$ are bounded below by some multiple of the norm $\Vert {\cZ} \Vert$.}.
+Let us now introduce a background flat flavor connection $A^{\rm f}$ on $\bE_\tau$.
+It is gauge equivalent to a connection represented by a constant $1$-form valued in the maximal torus of the flavor group.
 Since it appears in the covariant derivative, it shifts the above equation by $-A^{\rm f}_{\bar z}$.
 This $A^{\rm f}_{\bar z}$ should be thought of as the flavor symmetry equivariant parameter.
 Notice that, being a flat connection on $\bE_\tau$, this parameter is an elliptic variable, as was already discussed in Section \ref{sec:gauge_review}.
 There, we characterized it by

 The exponentiated variable was denoted $X$, and then separated into $x$, corresponding to the $\cN=4$ flavor group $G_H$, and $\hbar$, corresponding to $U(1)_\hbar$.
 So indeed, these variables play the role of equivariant parameters.